-A new G2H2 Working Group on “WHO and global health governance and financing” was launched by the G2H2 Steering Committee in December 2018.
-Have a look at the working group’s initial outline, below, and the documentation of the session on £WHO governance at the civil society meeting on 23 January 2019 organized by the working group.
+The G2H2 Working Group on “WHO and global health governance and financing” was launched in December 2018.
+Have a look at the working group’s initial outline, below, and the documentation of the session on WHO governance at the civil society meetings in January and May 2019 organized by the working group.
 The group is currently not operating in a continuous way; it might be reactivated at a later stage.
 For enquiries, please send a message to Thomas Schwarz, MMI Network (Secretariat of working group).

 WHO and global health financing